alessio9567/metawin-streamlit-dashboard/README.md

-# Multiprotocol NFT Raffle Dashboard
+# MetaWin Dashboard

+What is MetaWin?

-This is a dashboard for monitoring multiple web3 protocols offering NFT and crypto raffles (on Ethereum blockchain).
-It's built in python using Streamlit
+This is a analytical dashboard for monitoring MetaWin, the biggest web3 Casinò offering huge NFT and crypto prizes via Raffles (on Ethereum blockchain).
+The dashboard is built in Python using Streamlit